webgme/webgme/src/client/isis-ui-components/hierarchicalMenu/docs/readme.md

-`hierarchicalDropdown` is a directive for hierarchical dropdowns.
+`hierarchicalMenu` is a directive for creating hierarchical menus.